doubleedesign/comet-components/docs-site/docs/technical-deep-dives/js-architecture/vue.md

 ```
 :::details Notes about this setup
 - Version 3 of Vue is used.
-- `inheritAttrs: true` allows us to pass down attributes directly from PHP class -> Blade like normal and have them work without the Vue component needing specific handling for them
+- `inheritAttrs: true` allows us to pass down attributes directly from PHP class -> Blade like normal and have them work without the Vue component needing specific handling for them.
+They will be passed to the first HTML element in the Vue component.
+	- If the Vue component contains other Vue components and the first rendered HTML element comes from there (such as with the `ResponsivePanels` component which loads `Accordion` and `Tabs` Vue components), that's where the attributes will go, so long as that child component also has `inheritAttrs: true`.
+    - This concept is called [fallthrough attributes](https://vuejs.org/guide/components/attrs).
-- TypeScript is supported if you include `lang="ts"` in the `<script>` tag
+- TypeScript is supported if you include `lang="ts"` in the `<script>` tag.
 - This syntax is the Vue [options API](https://vuejs.org/guide/introduction.html#options-api).
 :::